Learn about freestyle chess and its rules

 The name "Chess960" comes from the mathematical fact that there are exactly 960 different legal starting positions that satisfy the placement rules.
 Each position is numbered from 0 to 959, with position 518 being the traditional chess starting position (RNBQKBNR).

-Use our Freestyle Position Generator to explore all 960 positions and analyze them on Chess.com or Lichess!
+Use our Freestyle Position Analysis to explore all 960 positions and analyze them on Chess.com or Lichess!